Integrative Design, Arts, and Technology (IDeATe)

-Beginning in Fall 2014, all Carnegie Mellon students will be able to explore their studies in increasingly interdisciplinary ways through the IDeATe network.
-IDeATe will offer eight areas of study that students can pursue to enhance their primary majors.
-IS students will be able to select one of the IDeATe concentrations as their required content area, or may complete a full IDeATe minor (all subject to IS double counting policies).
+All Carnegie Mellon students are able to explore their studies in increasingly interdisciplinary ways through the IDeATe network.
+IDeATe offers eight areas of study that students can pursue to enhance their primary majors.
+IS students are able to select one of the IDeATe concentrations as their required content area, or may complete a full IDeATe minor (all subject to IS double counting policies).

 EXCEPTIONS: Information Systems students cannot earn credit for both "15-104 Introduction to Computing for Creative Practitioners" and "15-110 Principles of Computing".
 The course "15-104 Introduction to Computing for Creative Practitioners" will not count for a content area as the overlap with the required IS Computer Science prerequisites will be too great.

 IDeATe advisors recommend IS students complete "15-112 Fundamentals of Programming" and one "Creating" General Education course prior to the IDeATe concentration courses.

 Interested students should first meet with their primary IS advisor to determine if an IDeATe concentration is right for them.
 Students will then work with both their primary advisor and the IDeATe advisor to monitor their progress.

 For more information about IDeATe and its concentrations, please visit the IDeATe website:http://www.cmu.edu/ideate.